-EU Commission democracy report critical of Poland, Hungary
+European report finds waning of democracy in Poland, Hungary

 The report, published a day before the leaders of the EU’s 27 nations meet in Brussels for a two-day summit, could have repercussions for discussions on the bloc’s long-term budget.

-While EU leaders have agreed in principle on a 1.8 trillion-euro economic recovery package for the 2021-2027 budget period, they have yet to find common ground on how to distribe the money because many countries insist that should be linked to respecting the EU’s rule of law standards.
+While EU leaders have agreed in principle on a 1.8 trillion-euro economic recovery package for the 2021-2027 budget period, they have yet to find common ground on how to distribute the money because many countries insist that allocations should be linked to respecting the EU’s rule of law standards.

 Poland and Hungary, which believe they are being unfairly targeted, are opposed to the idea.
 The EU has accused the two countries of violating rule-of-law standards for years and is pursuing sanction procedures against them.